bobko69/8PortLEDDistro/README.md

 | LED8 | GPIO33 | GPIO15 |

 ## How do I use audio reactive WLED?
 - Wire up your microphone.
 This example is for an INMP441 and PCB v3 or v4.
+You will also need to solder a 6 pin female header to H1 on the board.

 | 8 Port LED Distro | INMP441 |
 | ------- | ----------------- |